 Shopping for Car Insurance in Maine

 Maine drivers enjoy the lowest auto insurance rates on average in the country.
-According to a 2015 Insure.com study of average rates, Maine came in at the lowest.
-Maine drivers pay on average one-third what drivers in the most expensive state, Michigan, pay, and $500 less than the national average.
+According to a 2017 Insure.com study of average rates, Maine came in at the lowest with an average annual premium of $864.
+Maine drivers pay on average one-third what drivers in the most expensive state, Michigan, pay, and almost $500 less than the national average.

 This is likely due to Maine’s small size, with fewer large cities and drivers overall.
 Maine also has a low number of uninsured drivers, which helps to keep rates down.